-Fig.4 Temporal and spatial variation of inundation area (A and C: 250m resolution and B and D: 1km resolution) Groundwater levels and Groundwater storage The estimated temporal and spatial distributions within groundwater level in year 2000 by two grid size are present in Fig 5.
-This result was used to estimate the groundwater storage by the integration of the difference between highest and lowest groundwater levels.
+Fig.4 Temporal and spatial variation of inundation area (A and C : 250m resolution and B and D : 1km resolution) Groundwater levels The estimated temporal and spatial distribution within groundwater level by two grid size are present in Fig 5.
+It shows that groundwater levels of 250m in downstream is less than 1km when compare between areas and at downstream some areas have less groundwater level because it cause by elevation when extend about resolution.

-Fig.5 Temporal and spatial variation of groundwater level (A and C: 250m resolution and B and D: 1km resolution) Groundwater storage = $\int (GWL_h - GWL_l) dA \times n_g$ Where GWL_h is the highest groundwater level and GWL_1 is the lowest groundwater level.
-Using this equation, the groundwater storage in the study area has been estimated as 59.11 km3, 62.08 km3 (250m) and 64.27 km3, 67.50 km3 (1000m) in September and October respectively.
-It shows that effect of grid size cause difference from groundwater storage.
 This mean that changes of flood magnitude influences groundwater resource during flood period.

 5. CONCLUSIONS Groundwater resources are influenced by flood water in inundation areas; Numerical models based on the behavior of flood flow, overflow, inundation depth and groundwater levels.
 Spatial resolution that effect to water level at Phnom Penh, 250m cause water levels at Phnom Penh slightly better than 1km.
 From inundation area and groundwater levels shows that effects of grid size shows that inundation area and groundwater of high resolution (250 m) is lower than low resolution (1 km).
-ACKNOWLEDGEMENT This study was supported by JASSO Scholarship and we acknowledge the generosity of Kaigan Laboratory.
+ACKNOWLEDGEMENT This study was supported by JASSO Scholarship and I acknowledge the generosity of Kaigan Laboratory.
 REFERENCES Hagiwara T., Kazama S., Sawamoto M., Relationship between inundation area and irrigation area on flood control in the lower Mekong.
 In: Proceeding of 13th congress the APD/IAHR, vol.1, pp. 596-601 Kazama S., Hagiwara T., Ranjan P., Sawamoto M., 2007.
 Evaluation of groundwater resources in wide inundation areas of the Mekong River basin.
 Journal of Hydrology 340, 233-243.
 MRC, 1993-2001.
 Lower Mekong Hydrological Yearbooks.
 Mekong River Commission.